augustine0890/aws-de-rs/aws-data-lakes/README.md

 # Designing Data Lakes on AWS

 ## Data Lakes
-- A centralized repository to securely store structured and unstructured data, with no scaling restrictions.
+- A centralized repository to securely store structured and unstructured data, with no scaling restrictions and run different types of analytics.
+- The ingested data can be later processed and visualized for specific needs.
 - Reasons for a data lake:
     - Inrease operational efficiency by providing different ways to collect, process, and store data
     - Make data available